HeshmatTawfik/AttendanceTracker/README.md

 # AttendanceTracker
-## used to check attendance of students.
+## it can be used to check attendance of students.
 ### screenshots

 #### Main window